sgorgun/exceptions/README.md

 ### ArgumentNullException

-Read the [ArgumentNullException class](https://docs.microsoft.com/en-us/dotnet/api/system.argumentnullexception) documentation article, learn remarks section.
+Read the [ArgumentNullException class](https://docs.microsoft.com/en-us/dotnet/api/system.argumentnullexception) documentation article, study remarks section.
 The class description says:

 _The exception that is thrown when a **null reference is passed to a method** that does not accept it as a valid argument._